omari-kd/Environmental-Impact-on-Food-Production/README.md

 The scatter plot shows the relationship between Eutrophication (g PO₄eq per 100g protein) and Greenhouse Gas (GHG) Emissions (kg CO₂-eq per 100g protein).

 There appears to be a positive correlation between eutrophication and GHG emissions.
 A few food products (most likely beef (dairy and beef herd)) are extreme outliers, having both high eutrophication and high GHG emissions.
-Most food have relatively low eutrophication and GHG emissions, staying in the bottom-left region.
+Most food has relatively low eutrophication and GHG emissions, staying in the bottom-left region.

 **Supporting Research**

-Higher levels of eutrophication increases greenhouse gas emissions to the atmosphere, the emission of CH~4~ have been observed to increase with eutrphication (DelSontro et al., 2018).
+Higher levels of eutrophication increase greenhouse gas emissions to the atmosphere; the emission of CH~4~ has been observed to increase with eutrphication (DelSontro et al., 2018).

 **How eutrophication affects greenhouse gas emission:**